Jesparzarom/OpenAIPy-Fragments/README.md

 ### **◼ Models**
 To specify the model, use the following keywords:

-- For text model options, use `chatmodel`.
+- For text model options, use `textmodel`.
 - For chat model options, use `chatmodel`.
 - For editing model options, use `editmodel`.